 School Board members exemplify citizen ownership and decision-making in the schools.
 They volunteer hundreds of hours and an immeasurable amount of energy to assure that schools are providing the best education for children.

-20 elementary schools, 6 middle schools, 4 comprehensive high schools, 3 choice schools, with more on the way!
+20 elementary schools, 6 middle schools, 4 comprehensive high schools, 6 choice schools.

 We serve students in Bothell, Kenmore, Woodinville, and unincorporated King and Snohomish counties.